 · Be sure your evaluator has experience with gifted individuals, and understands that “average” can still be a weakness.

-· Be aware that extreme highs and lows may bring down your overall score, and you can have a false low but not a false high.
+· Know that that extreme highs and lows may bring down your overall score, and you can have a false low but not a false high.

 · Consider emotional and physical factors that may affect performance, and aim to minimize those.

 · Understand that IQ assessments of adults may be lower than they would have been if tested younger for a variety of reasons.

 · The evaluator should look beyond test scores alone and observes thinking patterns, and testing responses on a qualitative level as well.